 Diesel

-Diesel is a 10 year old blind gelding who reminds us every day that we are so much more than our limitations.
+Diesel is a 11 year old blind gelding who reminds us every day that we are so much more than our limitations.
+Diesel loves to cuddle!

 Bindi